Ever use Excel's MOD function?

 As it turns out — a lot!

-Note: MOD turns up in a many compact, elegant formulas in Excel.
-In fact, if you use MOD in one of your formulas, people will will automatically assume you're an Excel pro, so take care :)
+Note: MOD turns up in many compact, elegant formulas in Excel.
+In fact, if you use MOD in one of your formulas, people will automatically assume you're an Excel pro, so take care :)

 To illustrate how MOD is useful, let me pose a simple problem: